Financial Market Supervisory Authority (FINMA) Switzerland

 Microsoft and FINMA

 To help guide financial institutions in Switzerland considering outsourcing business functions to the cloud, Microsoft has published A compliance checklist for financial institutions in Switzerland.
-By reviewing and completing the checklist, financial organizations can adopt Microsoft business cloud services with the confidence that they are complying with applicable regulatory requirements.
+By reviewing and completing the checklist, financial organizations can adopt Microsoft business cloud services with the confidence that they're complying with applicable regulatory requirements.

 When Swiss financial institutions outsource business activities, they must comply with the requirements of the Swiss Financial Market Supervisory Authority (FINMA) and be cognizant of other requirements and guidelines that include those of the Swiss Bank Act, the Swiss Bank Ordinance, and the Swiss Insurance Supervision Act.